• Skip to main content

 Salads: This easy green goddess dressing is my favorite salad dressing; just add extra water to make it thinner.

-This green goddess dressing is also perfect for a buddha bowl or a vegan poke bowl.
+This green goddess dressing is also perfect for a Buddha or vegan poke bowl.
 I like adding it to my quinoa, black beans, or brown rice to make them absolutely delicious!
 It adds such a fresh flavor to everything!

 If you like salad dressings and don't mind using extra virgin olive oil, I recommend you to have a look at our 5-minute homemade vinaigrette dressing recipe.
 It has no saturated fat and is also an awesome recipe from my mom's kitchen.